meanderingstream/learn_from_fastai/fastai_overview.md

 ```
 > Before Fast.ai, had to create all of this logic by hand each time

 ---
+## Embeddings Improves Shallow Learning

+Rossman paper showed that using the Embeddings from Neural Net
+Improved the performance of the Gradient Boosting and Random
+Forest implementations for the same problem
+---
 ## Kaggle Competitions
 [kaggle.com/competitions](https://www.kaggle.com/competitions)